ibm-cloud-docs/hp-virtual-servers/FAQs.md

 ## Is a virtual server available 24 / 7?
 {: #faq5}
 The virtual server is running on infrastructure that needs to be maintained.
-Before maintenance, the virtual servers must be stopped.
-Customers are notified about maintenance schedules in advance.
+Before maintenance, stop the virtual servers.
+You are notified about maintenance schedules in advance.
 Service availability is defined within the [{{site.data.keyword.cloud}} Service Description](https://www-03.ibm.com/software/sla/sladb.nsf/pdf/6605-17/$file/i126-6605-17_06-2019_en_US.pdf){: external}.

 ## Does the data center have an impact on performance and reliability of a virtual server?
 {: #faq6}
 No, all of the data centers are of the same quality.
-For best availability, follow the hints in question [How do I provide my applications in high availability?](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-faqs#faq3)
+For best availability, follow the hints in question [How do I provide my applications in high availability?](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-faqs#faq3).

 ## How can I figure out in which data center a virtual server is located?
 {: #faq7}